encode/django-rest-framework/docs/api-guide/relations.md

 By default this field is read-write, although you can change this behavior using the `read_only` flag.

+---

+**Note**: This field is designed for objects that map to a URL that accepts a single URL keyword argument, as set using the `lookup_field` and `lookup_url_kwarg` arguments.

+This is suitable for URLs that contain a single primary key or slug argument as part of the URL.

+If you require more complex hyperlinked representation you'll need to customize the field, as described in the [custom hyperlinked fields](#custom-hyperlinked-fields) section, below.

+---

 **Arguments**:

 * `view_name` - The view name that should be used as the target of the relationship.
 If you're using [the standard router classes][routers] this will be a string with the format `<modelname>-detail`. **required**.